kjellouli/Ayat.js/README.md

 ##Notes

-The website [quranindex.info](http://quranindex.info) I developed was built using the Ayat.js plugin
+[quranindex.info](http://quranindex.info) was developed using the Ayat.js plugin